LeafAndLight/im-prisoner-site/README.md

-# I'm Prisoner — GitHub Pages site
+# I Have a Plan — GitHub Pages site

-This folder contains a simple landing page and a privacy policy for **I'm Prisoner**.
+This folder contains a simple landing page and a privacy policy for **I Have a Plan**.

 ## Files
 - `index.html` — landing page